hack-monk/yamlguard/README.md

 ## Current Status & Maturity

-YAMLGuard v0.1.0 is a solid initial release, but it's early in its lifecycle.
+YAMLGuard v0.1.0 is ready for real-world use.
+Core indentation, style checks, and secret scanning are stable, and Kubernetes validation is under active improvement.
 Here's what you should know:

-### ✅ Production-Ready Features
+### ✅ Stable Features

 These features are stable and ready for production use:
 - **Indentation Detection**: Precise tree-walking validation with exact line/column reporting